asciamanna/asciamanna.github.io/talks/index.md

 title: Talks
 ---

 Here you can find a listing of the talks I've given.
 Each page contains a link to the slide deck along with any resources I've referenced in the talk itself.
-If you are interested in having me give a talk for a user group or conference [contact me]({{site.baseurl}}/#contact).
+If you are interested in having me give a talk for a conference, user group, or meetup you can [contact me here]({{site.baseurl}}/#contact).

 {:.table}
 | April 27, 2017 | [The Ultimate Developer Collaboration Technique: Ping Pong Pair Programming - Heart of Agile Pittsburgh Conference]({{site.baseurl}}{%  link talks/heart-of-agile-ping-pong-pair-programming/index.md %}) |